tanhakabir/WW84-Python-Lessons/site/quiz/basics.md

 <img width="960" alt="screenshot" src="https://user-images.githubusercontent.com/12758612/89687921-f2a80800-d8b5-11ea-9cb2-08a12f88f65d.png">

 ## Conditionals
 The Python can perform commands depending on some condition.
-We’re used to conditionals in the real world: “If you’ve been lassoed, then you must tell the truth.”
+We’re used to conditionals in the real world: “If you’ve been lassoed, then you're compelled to tell the truth.”
 The keyword here is if, which is followed by a condition, where we check whether or not the lasso of truth is around you.
-When the condition is met (thanks a lot, Wonder Woman), the subsequent command must be followed (the whole truth and nothing but the truth).
+When the condition is met, the subsequent command must be followed.
 The Python only expects a condition to either be met or not—it’s either true or false.

-To get a little more comfortable, consider the following strategy that Diana uses for how to spend a day _(the following is not code, it's just plain text to explain a scenario)_:
+To get a little more comfortable, consider the following strategy for how to spend a day _(the following is not code, it's just plain text to explain a scenario)_:
 ```
 if it’s raining cats and dogs
 find a cat